ansrali/data422-group-project/project.daily.md

 **Ansar** Wrote code to automate browaing of stats nz's infoshare server to download/scrape International visitors arrival database.
 He Scraped tourism data from 1921 to 2022q2 and Wrangled and tidied the dataset and saved into the csv file.

 ## 18-10-2022
-We held zoom meeting - every memeber of the group was present.
+We held zoom meeting - every member  of the group was present.
 We discussed the upcoming presentation.
 Divided the work.
 1. **Jeffrey** presening intro , data model purpose, who can use it.
 2. **Ansar** presenting datasets, sources of data, scraping, automating the downloads, wrangling and tidying it up.
 3. **Jinze** presenting and explaining the visuals, analysis and conclusions.